A flavorful Lebanese Zaatar Spice Blend Recipe so that you can make this wonderful Mediterranean spice blend at home with your own spices.

 Marjoram and Oregano are similar in taste and character.
 Yet I believe Marjoram works best in this zaatar spice blend.
 However, I am well aware that most people don’t keep marjoram in the pantry, so I give you the option to use oregano instead.

-Savory is super important in this zaatar spice blend as it is the flavor link between the herbs and the other ingredients.
+Sage is super important in this zaatar spice blend as it is the flavor link between the herbs and the other ingredients.
 It balances out the zaatar and adds another aspect of freshness to the zaatar.

 Sumac is a sour tart spice from red flower buds, it’s not that well known outside the Middle East, which makes it difficult to track down.